mmphego/mmphego.github.io/_posts/2026-09-16-how-a-single-query-inside-an-ai-agent-took-down-a-client-facing-app.md

     skip_execution = True
 ```

-That's the guardrail in outline: catalogue what runs, check it on a schedule that doesn't depend on traffic, and log & notify the team with the ones that fail.
-It would have caught the cast in this incident, a cross-type cast on the partitioned table's own column is exactly the kind of thing the plan inspection looks for.
+That's the guardrail in outline: catalogue what runs, check it on a schedule that doesn't depend on traffic, log the failures, and notify the team.
+It would have flagged the cross-type cast and the broad scans for review; it would not, by itself, prove that the cast caused the pruning failure.
 It didn't exist yet when this query shipped, and even now it stops at the alert.
 Nothing gets blocked automatically, someone still has to see it and act.

 ## The Part I Didn't Catch First